 On Good Friday it is traditional to refrain from eating meat for the entire day.
 Seafood is the fare of choice and usually is accompanied by a big bowl of pasta in my household.
 We look forward to a Good Friday feast every year at my in-law’s house because my Mother-In-Law usually makes platters and platters or fried fish.
 It is a lot of work so this is a feast to never be missed.

 Even if you don’t celebrate this particular holiday this Spicy Shrimp Fettuccine with Aglio & Olio is a light dinner with the green peas adding a bright burst of flavour!
-A much simpler seafood recipe that is gluten and dairy-free using garlic and olive oil to dress the brown rice fettuccine.
+A much simpler seafood recipe that is gluten and dairy-free uses garlic and olive oil to dress the brown rice fettuccine.

 Ingredients you will need